-D. Program Criteria & Grant Application
+B. Program Criteria & Grant Application

 - 1. The TFEE Guidelines and Instructions for application submission will be posted on the TFEE website. - 2.
-Applicants may submit applications via mail, fax, or email.
-Documents submitted by email receive an automatic date stamp upon receipt; this "digital" date stamp provides sufficient and accurate evidence of timely submission. - 3.
-Applicant's program must: - a) Align with TFEE goals or strategies - b) Demonstrate effective evaluative tools and metrics - c) Predict or provide evidence of program impact - d) Provide longitudinal evidence of performance and outcomes - (1) Demonstrate adequate return-on-investment - (2) Document strategic goals - (3) Demonstrate capacity to collect and report the following data: number of people served, training hours, pre-and-post survey data, demographic information, and sign-in sheets to justify amount of funds requested - e) Provide evidence that programming will begin when the grant is awarded - 4.
+Applications will be accepted via postal mail or digitally, through a secure online portal.
+Applicants will contact the Grant Coordinator for access to the portal.
+Electronic submissions will\receive an automatic date stamp upon receipt; this "digital" date stamp will provide sufficient and accurate evidence of timely submission. - 3.
+Applicant's program must: - a) Align with TFEE goals or strategies - b) Demonstrate effective evaluative tools and metrics - c) Predict or provide evidence of program impact - d) Provide longitudinal evidence of performance and outcomes - (1) Demonstrate adequate return-on-investment - (2) Document strategic goals

+- (3) Demonstrate capacity to collect and report the following data: number of people served, training hours, pre-and-post survey data, demographic information, and sign-in sheets to justify amount of funds requested - e) Provide evidence that programming will begin when the grant is awarded - 4.
 Applicants must read and follow all application instructions and guidelines.
 Applications that do not comply with these instructions may be delayed or not accepted for review.

-E. Application Submission
+C. Application Submission

-Grant funding cycles commence every two years.
-Announcements for grant proposals will be made every two years, and selected grantees will be announced shortly thereafter.
+- 1. Grant funding cycles commence every two years.
+Announcements for grant proposals will be made every two years, and selected grantees will be announced shortly thereafter. - 2.
 The Coordinator confirms receipt of grant applications by email.
 Applications will only be accepted on, or prior to the due date.
 Late or incomplete applications will be rejected.

-F. Application Review and Selection Process
+D. Application Review and Selection Process

 - Funding consideration will be given to organizations that promote, provide, or support financial education or financial literacy initiatives.
 Successful applicants must demonstrate evidence-based programming that increases financial capacity and promotes asset building.
 Reimbursement allocations are to be funded semiannually, based on performance and reporting compliance. - 2.
-The application review and selection process consist of four steps: - (1) The Coordinator will collect and review each application for eligibility.
-Eligible applications will be submitted to the GAC for evaluation. - (2) The GAC will score each application and recommend programs for funding consideration to the Audit Committee. - (a) GAC will determine recommended award amounts based on the applicant's application and demonstration to meet program eligibility criteria. - (b) If two or more applicants receive the same score, the GAC will select an applicant using the following criteria:(1) ability to impact the most consumers, (2) stability of the funding structure, and (3) the needs based on the target population. - (3) The Finance Commission will make the final selections of award recipients and award amounts. - 3.
-Upon completion of the competitive application and review process, successful grant applicants will be notified, in writing, no later than December of the grant funding cycle year.
+The application review and selection process consist of four steps: - a) The Coordinator will collect and review each application for eligibility.
+Eligible applications will be submitted to the GAC for evaluation. - b) The GAC will score each application and recommend programs for funding consideration to the Audit Committee. - (1) GAC will determine recommended award amounts based on the applicant's application and demonstration to meet program eligibility criteria. - If two or more applicants receive the same score, the GAC will select an applicant using the following criteria: (1) ability to impact the most consumers, (2) stability of the funding structure, and (3) the needs based on the target population. - c) The Finance Commission will make the final selections of award recipients and award amounts. - 3.
+Upon completion of the competitive application and review process, successful grant applicants will be notified, in writing, no later than December of the year before the grant cycle begins.

-G. Public Records
+E. Public Records